Seasonal — Winter

 Watch weather forecasts for "atmospheric river" events, which bring dramatic but generally safe rain systems.
 The best storms roll through from November to March, with peaks in January and February.

-Sauna Days
+Sauna days

 Nothing beats stepping from a hot sauna into crisp winter air.
 Our lakefront sauna offers the ultimate hygge experience: build up a good heat, step out to cool down overlooking the misty lake, and repeat.
 The contrast between the warm cedar interior and the cool, rain-fresh air is invigorating.

 Rainy evenings call for movie marathons.
-The Lakeside House features a dedicated home theatre room perfect for film nights with family or friends.
+The Lakeside House features a dedicated home theater room perfect for film nights with family or friends.
 Stock up on local snacks from the Duncan market and settle in for an evening of entertainment.

-Cooking & Baking
+Cooking & baking

 Winter is the season for slow cooking, baking projects, and elaborate meals.
 Our fully-equipped chef's kitchen is perfect for preparing hearty winter dishes.
 Visit local farm stands and markets for seasonal ingredients: winter squash, root vegetables, local cheeses, and freshly baked breads.

-Board Games & Puzzles
+Board games & puzzles

 Unplug and reconnect with classic entertainment.
 Rainy afternoons invite leisurely games, jigsaw puzzles overlooking the lake, or simply curling up with a good book.